 In 1991, the six-year statute of limitations on collection of defaulted loans, which had been established in 1985, was completely eliminated by the Higher Education Technical Amendments.

 Further legislation was even less generous toward student debtors.
 By 1998, the seven-year period after which student loan debt could potentially be eliminated through bankruptcy proceedings was also eliminated with the passage of another set of Higher Education Amendments.
-Thus, the nebulously defined “undue hardship” was the only remaining provision under which student debt could be discharged in bankruptcy.
+Thus, the nebulously defined “undue hardship” was the only remaining provision under bankruptcy law which student loans could be discharged.

 Seven years later, in 2005, all qualified education loans, including most private loans, were excepted from discharge with the passage of the Bankruptcy Abuse Prevention and Consumer Protection Act.
 Private student loans no longer needed to be associated with a nonprofit institution to be excepted from bankruptcy discharge.